JupyterPhysSciLab/JupyterPiDAQ/docs/Installation.md

 ## Final Set Up

-Make sure the user you will be running the software under is a member of the groups `dialout`, `spi` and if it exists`i2c`.
-It is recommended that you install JupyterPiDAQ in its own
+* If on Raspberry Pi type system, make sure the user you will be running the software under is a member of the  groups `dialout`, `spi` and if it exists`i2c`.
-[virtual environment](https://docs.python.org/3/tutorial/venv.html?highlight=virtual%20environments).
+* It is recommended that you install JupyterPiDAQ in its own [virtual environment](https://docs.python.org/3/tutorial/venv.html?highlight=virtual%20environments).
 The instructions below do just that using the original author's favorite virtual environment tool [pipenv](https://pipenv.pypa.io/en/latest/).